Blood of Amber

 Blood of Amber is a fantasy novel by American writer Roger Zelazny, published in 1986.
-It is the second book in the second Chronicles of Amber series, and the seventh book overall in the Amber series.
+It is the second book in the second Chronicles of Amber series, and the seventh book in the Amber series overall.

 Plot summary

-Merlin escapes from the crystal cave, and decides to gain leverage over Luke by rescuing his mother from the Keep of the Four Worlds.
+Merlin escapes from the crystal cave, and he decides to gain leverage over Luke by rescuing his mother from the Keep of the Four Worlds.
 He spars with the sorcerer who now controls the keep, and who seems to know him.
-He escapes with the petrified Jasra, and returns to Amber where an unusual Trump summoning imprisons him in the Mad Hatter's tea party.
+He escapes with the petrified Jasra; then he returns to Amber where an unusual Trump summoning imprisons him in the Mad Hatter's tea party.

-Release details

-The book was published simultaneously in a limited edition of 400 signed and numbered copies, by Underwood/Miller and also a trade edition, by Arbor House.

-References to other works

-When Merlin first spies the Keep of the Four Worlds, he describes it as "an amazingly huge and complex structure, which I immediately christened Gormenghast".
-"Gormenghast" is the name of the sprawling, crumbling fortress from Mervyn Peake's Gormenghast trilogy.

 Reception

-Dave Langford reviewed Blood of Amber for White Dwarf #97, and stated that "despite a few good wisecracks and neat ideas, Corey's plethora of powers can't revitalise the over-familiar Amber gimmickry and revenge plot".
+Dave Langford reviewed Blood of Amber for White Dwarf magazine.
+He stated that "despite a few good wisecracks and neat ideas, Corey's plethora of powers can't revitalize the over-familiar Amber gimmickry and revenge plot".